juji-io/datalevin/datascript-bench/README.md

 often performing Cartesian product due to a lack of shared attributes.
 Datomic performs this one a little worse than qpred1, for unknown reasons, as the code is not available.

+## Conclusion

+The queries in this benchmark are fairly simple.
+To better test the systems, a benchmark with more complex queries and larger data size need to be developed.

+The plan is to port join order benchmarks (JOB) from SQL to Datalog.
+Contributors are welcome and will be appreciated.